mabino/lookie-cookie/README.md

 # lookie-cookie
-Dump cookies from a session to use in automation.
+Save and load cookies from a session to use in automation.